-Lump and Bump Check for dogs and cats in Surrey Hills, NSW
+Lump and Bump Check for dogs and cats in Surry Hills, NSW

 Most skin lumps are harmless, yet some need treatment.
 A quick check with gentle sampling can tell us what a lump is, how urgent it is, and what to do next.
 Early action means smaller procedures, clearer margins and fewer worries.